reverentOne/SwitchHack/README.md

 11. To create your own icons select Add New, fill out the options, then select Add

 12. After you have added all your prefered icons to the output you can Transfer it to your Switch using FTPD

+### Change the color of the Joy-Con or other controllers

+1. Make sure your Joy-Cons are docked, then open AIO Switch Updater in the hb menu

+2. Select **Tools**, then **Change the Joy-Cons color** or **Change the Pro controller color**, and select your color (note that other controllers connected with MissionControl will show up as Pro controllers)

+3. To create your own colors use <a href="https://hamletdufromage.github.io/JC-color-picker/JCpicker.html">this website</a> and copy the JSON to your `/config/aio-switch-updater/` folder

 <br />
 <br />
 <p align="center"><img src="images/TfTheme.jpg" alt="ct" width="70%"></p>